-There is an urgency in the message that Paul delivered to the unbelieving pagans in the gentile city of Athens, for some followed after the hedonistic philosophies which pursued pleasure rather then knowledge.. while others were stoics pantheists, who considered that wisdom lay in the total restraint of human emotions.
+There is an urgency in the message that Paul delivered to the unbelieving pagans in the Gentile city of Athens, for some followed after the hedonistic philosophies which pursued pleasure rather than knowledge, while others were stoics pantheists who considered that wisdom lay in the total restraint of human emotions.
 Either way, the teaching that Paul gave in this city was unpalatable to these paganistic idolaters.

-Paul used the wisdom of men and not the whole counsel of God to set down His argument before the Athenians who were listening to him.
-Paul spoke to the gathering in Athens with an articulate, philosophical arguments but he did not mention the gospel of grace and the Person and work of the Lord Jesus Christ.
+Paul used the wisdom of men, and not the whole counsel of God to set down His argument before the Athenians who were listening to him.
+Paul spoke to the gathering in Athens with an articulate, philosophical argument, but he did not mention the gospel of grace and the Person and work of the Lord Jesus Christ.

-He mentioned judgement but he did not talk about sin nor the need for salvation.
-He talked of man's relationship with God as His children, which was something that these idolators related to... but he did not mention that we were dead in our trespasses and sin, which had estranged us from the living God - until by faith we are born again into His family.
+He mentioned judgement, but he did not talk about sin nor the need for salvation.
+He talked of man's relationship with God as His children, which was something that these idolators related to, but he did not mention that we were dead in our trespasses and sin which has estranged us from the living God until by faith we are born again into His family.